aleng1/url-shortener/README.md

 # URL Shortening Service

+> This project is an implementation of the [URL Shortening Service project](https://roadmap.sh/projects/url-shortening-service) from the [Backend Developer Roadmap](https://roadmap.sh/backend).
+It serves as a practical exercise for backend development skills.

 This is a RESTful API for a URL shortening service built with Node.js, Express, and MySQL.
 It allows users to shorten long URLs and provides endpoints for managing these short URLs.

 ## Features